 Along with that, we also apply DBSCAN technique to cluster data points [5].
 In real-life data, DBSCAN can work well for nonconvex clusters with arbitrary shapes and noises.
-DBSCAN algorithm focuses on radius eps- ε and the minimum number of neighbors required to create a cluster minPts.
+DBSCAN algorithm focuses on radius eps- $\varepsilon$ and the minimum number of neighbors required to create a cluster minPts.
 Radius eps defines a circle for each point to determine its neighbors.
 A point becomes core point if the circle surrounding this point with radius eps contains more than MinPts neighbors.
 In case that the number of neighbor points is less than MinPts, the core point is the border points.
 On the other hand, a point without any neighbors within radius eps is called noise.
 The relationship state of two points in DBSCAN can be direct density reachable, density reachable or density connected.
-A point is called direct density reachable for C_i point if and only if it lies within the circle centered core point C_i .
-If a core point is connected unidirectionally to any other core point through a chain of core points, there is a density reachable state between them.
+A point is called direct density reachable for $C_i$ point if and only if it lies within the circle centered core points, there is a density reachable state between them.
 In case that there are two points, which are density reachable from the same point, they are density connected states.
 Pseudocode describing DBSCAN clustering algorithm [5], [36] is shown in Algorithm 1.